jedelman8/nxos-ansible/README.md

 ### Creating a New Playbook

 In the working directory, we'll now create a new playbook called `config-builder.yml`.
-It will have the following contents:
+It should have the following contents:

 ```
 ---